ombulabs/blog/_posts/2020-09-15-open-sourcing-a-private-project.markdown

 Follow steps on [GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) to create a new repository and make sure to choose the public option when choosing the visibility, and don’t include the README.
 ```
-# Choose which commit you would like to include in the new tree(we chose the first commit.
+# Choose which commit you would like to include in the new tree(we chose the first commit).
 Use git log and copy the commit hash.
 $ git reset --soft <commit hash>
 $ git commit --amend
-$ adjust commit title as needed
+# adjust commit title as needed
+$ git remote rename origin <oldrepo>
 $ git remote add origin <clone new GitHub repository>
 $ git push origin <main branch>
 ```
+If you are looking to squash the last number of commits into a single one in the commit history, we can use the git reset --soft [commit] option.
+In our case we squashed all commits against the first one, but deleting the repo and recreating it would have given the same effect.
+There's an interesting side effect in this approach though, GitHub seems to detect contributions from other developers while if it was a repo from scratch it wouldn't.

 ### Creating a GitHub Page
 A GitHub page is not essential when open sourcing a project, but it is a good idea.
 We have GitHub Pages for several of our projects including; [Dash](https://fastruby.github.io/dash/), [Points](https://fastruby.github.io/points/), and [Pecas](https://fastruby.github.io/pecas/).